Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
+   1. ChakraCore was updated to version 1.11.7;
-   Fixed a error #68 “Embedded delegates are no longer linked with the `Function` prototype”.
+   2. Fixed a error #68 “Embedded delegates are no longer linked with the `Function` prototype”.

    =============
    DOCUMENTATION